Karem1986/Redux_React_Kittens/PLAN.md

 # As a kitten lover, I want to:
 - see random kittens
-- sort them by price, and
+- sort them by x, and
 - filter them by some meaningful distinction (for example "tag" or "category")

 1. Setup React and Redux & Router